Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs

-\textit{Conclusion.}---We identified two distinct repulsive mechanisms in the Cho-Maison MAP configurations: \begin{enumerate} \item \textbf{Higgs-mediated repulsion} exhibits dual non-monotonic dependence on topological charge and Higgs self-coupling.
-The $n$-dependence confirms its topological root, while the $\beta$-dependence reveals complexity beyond simple Yukawa suppression.
-Crucially, its magnitude is comparable to the Coulomb-like topological magnetic attraction, suggesting a unified topological framework where it manifests as an attraction between monopole and antimonopole, but generates a repulsion when coupled to the Higgs field. \item \textbf{\textit{Z}-boson-mediated repulsion} originates purely from weak interactions, producing localized cores of radius $R_c\approx0.8\,m_W^{-1}$ that aligns with the characteristic weak interaction scale.
-This confirms $Z$-boson exchange as a weak interaction mediator between topological defects. \end{enumerate} These dual mechanisms collectively stabilize the Cho-Maison MAP configurations at finite pole separations against magnetic collapse.
+This study establishes the existence of two distinct repulsive mechanisms within the Cho-Maison MAP configuration, which jointly counteract the topological magnetic attraction and are responsible for the observed finite pole separation, $d_z$: \begin{enumerate} \item \textbf{Higgs-mediated repulsion} is unveiled through the dual non-monotonic dependence of $d_z$ on both the topological charge and Higgs self-coupling.
+The $n$-dependence confirms its topological root, while the $\beta$-dependence reveals a complexity that deviates from the exponential form of a Yukawa potential.
+This behavior prompted a detailed analysis of $T_{33}^{\text{Higgs}}$.
+The identical qualitative behaviors of this component in both the Cho-Maison and SU(2) MAPs strongly indicate that this repulsive mechanism is a robust feature of the Higgs sector, implying its presence extends to the Weinberg-Salam model.
+Crucially, the magnitude of this repulsion is comparable to the Coulomb-like topological magnetic attraction, highlighting its significant role in the force balance. \item \textbf{\textit{Z}-boson-mediated repulsion} originates purely from the weak interactions, producing localized repulsive cores of radius $R_c\approx0.8\,m_W^{-1}$ that aligns with the characteristic weak interaction scale.
+The emergence of a non-trivial neutral charge density distribution in the MAP configuration---absent in the spherically symmetical single Cho-Maison monopole---provides direct evidence confirming $Z$-boson as the mediator of this short-range repulsive interaction between topological defects. \end{enumerate}